aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 This will set the allocatable ephemeral-storage of each node to the total size of the instance-store volume(s).

 The disks must be formatted & mounted in a RAID0 and be the underlying filesystem for the Kubelet & Containerd.
-Instructions for each AMI family are listed below:
+Instructions for each [AMIFamily]({{< ref "#specamifamily" >}}) are listed below:

 #### AL2